-Equivalents include BMD_ENG 220-0 Introduction to Biomedical Statistics, CHEM_ENG 312-0 Probability and Statistics for Chemical Engineering, IEMS 201-0 Introduction to Statistics, PSYCH 201-0 Statistical Methods in Psychology, POLI_SCI 312-0 Statistical Research Methods, SESP 210-0 Introduction to Statistics and Research Methodology, and STAT 202-0 Introduction to Statistics
+Equivalents include BMD_ENG 220-0 Introduction to Biomedical Statistics, CHEM_ENG 312-0 Probability and Statistics for Chemical Engineering, IEMS 201-0 Introduction to Statistics, MATH 385-0 Probability and Statistics for MMSS, PSYCH 201-0 Statistical Methods in Psychology, POLI_SCI 312-0 Statistical Research Methods, SESP 210-0 Introduction to Statistics and Research Methodology, and STAT 202-0 Introduction to Statistics.

 None of the 7 courses may be double-counted toward any major, minor, or certificate except as a related course for a major or a home-school distribution requirement.

-Students completing majors in the humanities that involve significant writing, such as English, History, or Philosophy, may petition the program director to waive this requirement.
+Students completing majors in English, History, or Philosophy, may petition the program director to waive this requirement.
 However, these students are strongly encouraged to consider taking ENGLISH 282-0 Writing and Speaking in Business because it covers communications skills related to the business environment that may not be covered in writing-intensive courses in other disciplines.

 - Students may petition the program director to approve other humanities or social sciences courses with a significant focus on business institutions or practices.

 - Students may substitute 1 of the following courses for at most 1 of the 2 required social sciences and humanities electives: